Study in Germany

 Financial Requirements for Studying in Germany

 The financial requirements depend on various factors.
-However, no one can judge the exact amount as to what it is going to cost you to study in Latvia.
+However, no one can judge the amount it will cost you to study in Germany.
 Besides, you can get a hypothetical figure for your reference.

 - College or program fees